koehlma/koehlma.github.io/_posts/2012-07-25-hello-world.md

 ---
-layout: default
+layout: post
 ---

 This is my first post.
 I just want to say hello, so hello world, here I am.